-POLICY 3.2.8: Develop and maintain standards, criteria, and fees to equitably define developers' obligations and costs associated with the development for necessary site-related and off-site improvements.
+POLICY 3.2.8: Develop and maintain standards, criteria, and fees to equitably define developers' obligations and costs associated with the development for necessary site-related and off-site improvements, and to provide incentives for infill development and redevelopment of older developed areas.
 Lee County policy guidelines and techniques to address potential impacts of development will address:

-a.
-Site-related impacts on the public road system must be funded by new development.
-The site-related improvements are not eligible for credit against the proportionate share payment of transportation impacts;

-- b.
-Provisions that allow development agreements with developers and landowners who commit to provide improvements to public facilities beyond those required by the Lee Plan and other county regulations; - c.
-Protection of existing and planned transportation corridors to meet state standards for future multimodal improvements consistent with the Transportation Map series; - d.
+- Site-related impacts on the public road system must be funded by new development.
+The site-related improvements are not eligible for credit against the proportionate share payment of transportation impacts; - Provisions that allow development agreements with developers and landowners who commit to provide improvements to public facilities beyond those required by the Lee Plan and other county regulations, and to provide incentives for infill and redevelopment; - Protection of existing and planned transportation corridors to meet state standards for future multimodal improvements consistent with the Transportation Map series; - d.
 Requirements to provide access to existing or planned public transportation facilities and connections to adjacent existing or planned pedestrian and bicycle facilities; and - e.
 Need to ensure proposed development within municipalities construct or pay for improvements to access county maintained transportation facilities as a condition of permit approval.
 Improvements may also include transit, bicycle, and pedestrian facilities along their frontage.